lino-framework/book/docs/tutorials/polls/mysite/index.rst

 -------

-In this tutorial we followed the first two chapters of the Django Tutorial, then continued the Lino way and introduced two concepts which Lino adds to Django: Tables and Actions
+In this tutorial we followed the first two chapters of the Django Tutorial, then converted their result into a Lino application.
+We learned more about python fixtures, tables, actions, layouts and menus.

 .. the following is tested, but not rendered to HTML: